dmidlo/histdata.com-tools/docs/euro-area-germany-france-backfill.md

-complete four ECB monetary-policy artifact families, the selected euro-area money/credit lineage, the harmonized inflation and aggregate-GDP anchors, and the first labour-market, earnings, production, external-account, and French national-inflation and quarterly-GDP-stage slices, not issue #539 as a whole.
+complete four ECB monetary-policy artifact families, the selected euro-area money/credit lineage, the harmonized inflation and aggregate-GDP anchors, and the first labour-market, earnings, production, external-account, and French national-inflation, quarterly-GDP-stage, and quarterly-ILO-unemployment slices, not issue #539 as a whole.
 Other euro-area employment, earnings, and survey releases, the remaining ECB statistical families, Destatis and Bundesbank programs for Germany, and the remaining INSEE and Banque de France programs for France still require their own empirical archive qualifications before the regional calendar can produce a closure receipt.

 Official entrypoints: